MathieuFortune/mathieufortune.github.io/company.md

 I’ve been driven by these values while working for eight years as User eXperience Designer and Front-End Developer both in an agency, e-commerce start-up, and companies.

-Today, I wish to share my experiences and knowledge to you as an <br/> __experienced UX Designer__.
+Today, I wish to share my experiences and knowledge to you as an <br/> __Product Manager__.

-I’m continually exploring [lean approaches](https://en.wikipedia.org/wiki/Lean){:target="_blank"} and [agiles methods](https://en.wikipedia.org/wiki/Agile_software_development){:target="_blank"}, expert with languages like HTML, CSS/Sass, Javascript, enjoying tools like Gulp, Webpack and CMS like Jekyll, Wordpress, Symfony.
+I’m continually exploring [lean approaches](https://en.wikipedia.org/wiki/Lean){:target="_blank"} and [agiles methods](https://en.wikipedia.org/wiki/Agile_software_development){:target="_blank"}, expert with languages like HTML, CSS/Sass, Javascript, enjoying tools like Gulp, Webpack, CMS like Jekyll, Wordpress, Symfony and always exploring new design ideas.

 I also enjoy sharing my knowledge throughout learning sessions, conferences, and meetups.

-I’m attached to share my expertise in web development and design to teach everyone wanting to be autonomous and seeking to experience new topics.
+I’m attached to share my expertise in design, web development to teach everyone wanting to be autonomous and seeking to experience new topics.

 ### What